United States Secretary of Defense: History

 An Army, Navy, and Marine Corps were established in 1775, in concurrence with the American Revolution.
 The War Department, headed by the secretary of war, was created by Act of Congress in 1789 and was responsible for both the Army and Navy until the founding of a separate Department of the Navy in 1798.

 Based on the experiences of World War II, proposals were soon made on how to more effectively manage the large combined military establishment.
 The Army generally favored centralization while the Navy had institutional preferences for decentralization and the status quo.
 The resulting National Security Act of 1947 was largely a compromise between these divergent viewpoints.
 It renamed the Department of War the Department of the Army, and added both it and the Department of the Navy to a newly established National Military Establishment (NME).
-The Act also separated the Army Air Forces from the Army to become its own branch of service, the United States Air Force.
+The act also separated the Army Air Forces from the Army to become its own branch of service, the United States Air Force.

-A new title was coined by the Act for the head of the NME: Secretary of Defense.
+A new title was coined by the act for the head of the NME: Secretary of Defense.
 At first, each of the service secretaries maintained cabinet status.
 The first secretary of defense, James Forrestal, who in his previous capacity as the secretary of the Navy had opposed the creation of the new position, found it difficult to exercise authority over the other branches with the limited powers his office had at the time.
 To address this and other problems, the National Security Act was amended in 1949 to further consolidate the national defense structure in order to reduce interservice rivalry, directly subordinate the secretaries of the Army, the Navy and the Air Force to the secretary of defense in the chain of command, and rename the National Military Establishment as the Department of Defense, making it one Executive Department.
 The position of the deputy secretary of defense, the number two position in the department, was also created at this time.

 The general trend since 1949 has been to further centralize management in the Department of Defense, elevating the status and authorities of civilian OSD appointees and defense-wide organizations at the expense of the military departments and the services within them.
 The last major revision of the statutory framework concerning the position was done in the Goldwater–Nichols Department of Defense Reorganization Act of 1986.
 In particular, it elevated the status of joint service for commissioned officers, making it in practice a requirement before appointments to general officer and flag officer grades could be made.

 As the secretary of defense is a civilian position intended to be independent of the active-duty leadership, a secretary is required to have been retired from service for at least seven (originally ten) years unless a waiver is approved by Congress.
-Since the creation of the position in 1947, such a waiver has been approved only three times, for Army general George Marshall in 1950, Marine Corps General Jim Mattis in 2017, and retired Army general Lloyd J. Austin III in 2021.
+Since the creation of the position in 1947, such a waiver has been approved only three times, for Army general George Marshall in 1950, Marine Corps General Jim Mattis in 2017, and retired Army general Lloyd Austin in 2021.